 Eureka Copper Canyon 6-Person Tent

-If you’re searching for a home away from home, then the Eureka Copper Canyon 6 is for you.
+If you’re searching for a home away from home, then the Eureka Copper Canyon 6-Person Tent is for you.
 It has a height of 7ft, and with a floor area of 100 sq/ft, it guarantees you a spacious and comfortable experience.
 It is relatively lightweight, weighing 26lbs, 8 oz.

 Described as the “three-season tent,” this tent competes with rain and wind storms, with its durable steel/fiberglass frame.
 It features pole sleeves, hubs, and a ring/pin assembly for an efficient setup, which is convenient as you don’t want it to consume your time, especially if traveling with others.